Humane-Documentation/Spree/business_logic/shipping.md

 ## Splitting Shipments

-4. Available packages are converted to shipments on the order object
-5. Shipping rates are determined and inventory units are created
-6. Checkout process continue to delivery step

 > If Spree::Config.auto_capture_on_dispatch is set true it'll cause shipments to advance to ready state upon successfully authorizing payment for the order.
 As each shipment is marked shipped the shipment's total will be captured from the authorization.